Eagles (band): 2013–2016: History of the Eagles, Glenn Frey's death, and second hiatus

 In February 2013, the Eagles released a career-spanning documentary called History of the Eagles and began the supporting tour with 11 US arena concerts in July.
 Henley said that the tour, which expanded internationally and continued until July 2015, "could very well be our last...we're gonna include at least one former band member in this tour and kinda go back to the roots, and how we created some of these songs.
 We're gonna break it down to the fundamentals and then take it up to where it is now."
 Original Eagles guitarist Bernie Leadon also appeared on the tour.
-Walsh stated, "Bernie’s brilliant, I never really got a chance to play with him, but we've been in contact.
+Walsh stated, "Bernie's brilliant, I never really got a chance to play with him, but we've been in contact.
 We see him from time to time, and I'm really glad he's coming because it's going to take the show up a notch, and I'm really looking forward to playing with him, finally."
 Former members Randy Meisner and Don Felder did not appear.
 Meisner had been invited but could not participate for health reasons, while Felder was never asked.
 Though his lawsuits against the Eagles were settled in 2007, Henley claimed that Felder continued to "engage in legal action, of one kind or another" against the band, but did not state what those actions were.

 The Eagles (Frey, Henley, Walsh, and Schmit) were slated to receive Kennedy Center Honors in 2015, but this was deferred to 2016 due to Frey's health problems.

 On January 18, 2016, founding member Glenn Frey died at the Columbia University Medical Center in New York City at the age of 67.
 The causes of his death were rheumatoid arthritis, acute ulcerative colitis, and pneumonia while recovering from intestinal surgery.

 At the 58th Annual Grammy Awards in February, the Eagles, joined by Leadon, touring guitarist Steuart Smith, and co-writer Jackson Browne, performed "Take It Easy" in honor of Frey.
-In subsequent interviews, Henley stated that he didn't think the band would perform again.
+In subsequent interviews, Henley stated that he did not think the band would perform again.